n-rosenthal/src-artificial-inteligence/README.md

 # src-artificial-inteligence
- Several implementation of Artificial Inteligence (or not) concepts
+ Several implementation of Artificial Intelligence (or not) concepts